sqitchers/sqitch/README.md

 *   Reduced Duplication

-    If you're using a VCS to track your changes, you don't have to duplicate xentire change scripts for simple changes.
+    If you're using a VCS to track your changes, you don't have to duplicate entire change scripts for simple changes.
 As long as the changes are [idempotent](http://en.wikipedia.org/wiki/Idempotence), you can change
     your code directly, and Sqitch will know it needs to be updated.